bespoken/sdk/README.md

 <img src="docs/images/pinoJsColorized.png" width="50%">

-Finally, we can add timestamps to the outputs by setting the env variable `DISPLAY_LOG_TIME`.
+Timestamps can be added to the outputs by setting the env variable `DISPLAY_LOG_TIME`.

 <img src="docs/images/pinoJsTimestamp.png" width="70%">

+Finally, logs can be saved to a file by setting the env variable `SAVE_LOG_FILE`.
+The file will be placed in the `output` folder and named `batch-tester.log`.
+It uses pino.js default format.

 ## **DataDog Configuration**
 Follow [this guide](./docs/datadog#how-to-signup-and-get-an-api-key) to get started.